 - Do KPI’s cover the objectives, does the team accept it as a need or as a regulation?

-- Training and career development plans; specially for Drivers, Operators and Techs.
+- Training and career development plans; especially for Drivers, Operators, and Techs.

-We are in the era of IOT, big data and analytics play the role of disrupter on traditional systems and businesses.
-Half of the fortune 500 companies in the year 2000 had been vanished, even their business models are non-existence in the wake and phase of digital transformation.
+We are in the era of IoT, big data and analytics play the role of disrupter on traditional systems and businesses.
+Half of the fortune 500 companies in the year 2000 had vanished, even their business models are non-existence in the wake and phase of digital transformation.

-Many does not see road transportation as a modern business to align with IOT especially with predominantly Indian trucks and buses on our roads and traditional management practices.
+Many do not see road transportation as a modern business to align with IoT especially with predominantly Indian trucks and buses on our roads and traditional management practices.